UofT Funding and Grants

 In response to the slander from Mr. Kerr, Professor John Edwards made the decision to publicize the grant dispute, with the intentions of attracting public attention and highlighting the Centre’s constraints in procuring valuable research with the loss of the provincial grant.

-To view the press coverage surrounding the controversial funding matter, please skim through the images below.
+To view the archives and press coverage surrounding the controversial funding matter, please skim through the images below.